 UNF, in Jacksonville, made Honorlock available to students and faculty in April through the university’s Canvas LMS.
-It was especially useful for programs that prepared students to test for licenses and certifications, such as accounting and nursing courses, said the University of North Florida Assistant VP of Digital Learning and Innovation, Deb Miller.
+The technology for testing was especially useful for programs that prepared students to test for licenses and certifications, such as accounting and nursing courses, said the University of North Florida Assistant VP of Digital Learning and Innovation, Deb Miller.

 Florida International University in Miami had been working with Honorlock for the past four years, primarily with its online-only students.